linwoodc3/TwitterSnake/README.md

 ####Set up putty in order to SSH into EC2 instance
   In order to connect to your EC2 instance, please follow [this guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

-####Set up your anaconda envinronment
+####Set up your Conda envinronment
    Once you're inside of your EC2 instance, you'll be in control of a simple Ubuntu machine with Anaconda pre-installed.
-Through these instructions, you'll be able to develop a simple python program to connect to the twitter streaming api
+Through these instructions, you'll be able to develop a simple python program to connect to the twitter streaming api.
+You can read about using Conda [here](http://conda.pydata.org/docs/using/index.html)
    1. Run the command **conda create --name `<name of your environment>`**
    2. Run the command __source activate `<name of your environment>`__
    3. Now that you're in your environment, you can install some packages that Anaconda does not include